 The Board of Directors recognizes the value of soliciting input from a representative group of constituencies.
-Each year, the Audit and Administrative Committee will solicit input from the Executive Committee and Staff members via an anonymous and confidential online survey.
-All input is collected anonymously and summarized in a report and shared with the Board of Directors and with the Executive Director.
-The Audit and Administrative Committee will exercise its best judgment in determining the relevance and constructiveness of the input and how it relates to goal-setting for the ensuing year.
+Each year, the Executive Committee, led by the Board Chair will solicit input from the Executive Committee members and Staff members.
+All input is collected and summarized in an Evaluation document and shared with the Board of Directors and with the Executive Director.